CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/regex/group.md

 ### Length

-The length of this regex match's value.
+The length of the matched group text.

 | | |
 |--------------------|---------------------------|